allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 And last but not least: testing.
 Because MBox is used to render various screens in Allegro mobile apps, we must be cautious whenever we introduce engine changes to avoid negatively impacting existing MBox screens.
 The screenshot and UI tests cover every MBox component and action.
-We're also encouraging the feature teams to add their screens to the Visual Regression and cover their screens with the UI tests in the mobile repositories.
+We're also encouraging feature teams to add their screens to the Visual Regression and cover their screens with UI tests in the mobile repositories.
 All those things allow us to minimize the risk of introducing a regression.

 ## How does MBox connect to other parts of the Allegro ecosystem?